gaearon/react-hot-loader/docs/Troubleshooting.md

 If you get this warning **together with a 404 for `hot-update.json` file**, you're probably using an ancient version of `webpack-dev-server` (just update it).

+#### I see “[WDS] Hot Module Replacement enabled” but nothing happens when I edit `App.js`

+If you're running Node 0.11.13, you might want to try updating to 0.12.
+Some people reported this helped solve this problem.
+Also **make sure that your `require`s have the same filename casing as the files.** Having `App.js` and doing `require('app')` might trip the watcher on some systems.

+#### Syntax error: Unexpected token <

+If you combine WebpackDevServer with an existing server like Express and get this error message on hot updates, it is because Webpack is configured to request hot updates *from the current hostname*.
+So if your Express server is on `8000` and `publicPath` in Webpack config is `/build/`, it will request hot updates from `http://localhost:8000/build/`, which in your case is served by Express.
+Instead, you need to set `publicPath` to point to the port where WebpackDevServer is running.
+For example, it could be `http://localhost:9000/build/`.

 #### Not enough watchers

 Verify that if you have enough available watchers in your system.
 If this value is too low, the file watcher in Webpack won't recognize the changes: